 - Tattoo: Though rare, this option is available but obviously comes with its drawbacks.

 Since patients are in control of the shape of their new beard, the ultimate satisfaction with a beard transplant is very high.
 One must keep in mind that there is a limit to how full the beard can be, and that is mainly based on the pre-existing hairs, the donor density, and the diameter of each hair.
-Choosing the right beard hair transplant surgeon who understands the proper angulation of the hairs and number of grafts needed to create a certain appearance is critical.
+Choosing the right plastic surgeon Dr. Linkov who understands the proper angulation of the hairs and number of grafts needed to create a certain appearance is critical.

 How much is a beard transplant you may ask?
 Some clinics charge a dollar amount per hair graft transplanted and others charge a flat rate per case.
 Expect to pay about $4000 minimum for a smaller procedure, such as to the mustache or goatee area, and upwards of $5-$7 per graft, which for a full beard transplant of 1600 FUE grafts, for example, could cost $8000-$11000 and up.

 A beard transplant doctor must possess the ability to give you an accurate estimate of graft count, properly design the beard with your input, precisely make the recipient sites and safely supervise technicians to help with less critical tasks.
-As one of the few beard hair transplant surgeons in NYC, Dr. Linkov is considered top-rated, and is best suited to walk you through your beard transplant journey.
+As one of the best plastic surgeons in NYC, Dr. Linkov is considered top-rated, and is best suited to walk you through your beard transplant journey.

-Dr. Gary Linkov is a hair transplant specialist and experienced facial plastic surgeon at City Facial Plastics.
-If you desire new facial hair growth to improve your beard, mustache or goatee, contact our office in NYC for a hair transplant consultation.
+Dr. Gary Linkov is a hair transplant specialist and experienced facial plastic surgeon at City Facial Plastics in Manhattan, NY.
+If you desire new facial hair growth to improve your beard, mustache or goatee, contact our office in New York City for a hair transplant consultation.
 You can have the thick, stylish facial hair you want with our cutting-edge hair transplant surgery options.